-Counting sheep, singing songs and getting up in the middle of the night for a hot drink - the number of home remedies for insomnia seems endless and yet they usually help more badly than good.
-Acupressure, on the other hand, ensures better sleep in the long term and, with a few tricks of the trade, is quite easy to learn for home use.
+Counting sheep, singing songs and getting up in the middle of the night for a hot drink - the number of home remedies for insomnia seems endless and yet they usually do more harm than good.
+Acupressure, on the other hand, ensures better sleep in the long term and is very easy to learn for home use with a few tricks.

-In this article, you'll learn how an acupressure mat can help with insomnia and restless sleep, and which acupressure points are right for falling asleep.
+In this article, you will find out how an acupressure mat can help against insomnia and restless sleep and which acupressure points are the right ones for falling asleep.

-Sleep disorders and acupressure - healing effect with natural means
+Sleep disorders and acupressure - healing effect with natural remedies

 Normally, a person sleeps regularly for four to eight hours without interruption.
 If this no longer works, we speak of a sleep disorder.
 Almost everyone is afflicted by insomnia at some point in their lives.
 Stress, tension, and pain in particular repeatedly rob people of a good night's rest.
 In a study conducted by the Techniker Krankenkasse health insurance company in 2017, one in three adults stated that they often had poor sleep.
 A 2016 Statista survey of 493 women even found that half suffered from regular problems falling asleep.

-So anyone who tosses and turns restlessly in bed with their eyes open is definitely not alone.
-Stress, constant tension caused by sitting at the computer and increased use of smartphones before going to bed are repeatedly cited as causes of sleep disorders.
-An ominous cycle begins, because those who sleep poorly do not regenerate properly at night and are in turn much more susceptible to becoming ill under pressure and stress.
+So if you toss and turn in bed with your eyes open, you are definitely not alone.
+Stress, constant tension from sitting at the computer and the increased use of smartphones before going to bed are repeatedly cited as causes of sleep disorders.
+A disastrous cycle begins, because those who sleep poorly do not regenerate properly at night and are in turn much more susceptible to becoming ill under pressure and stress.

-In modern medicine, sleeping pills that chemically intervene in the body's natural cycle and force it to sleep are used to alleviate sleep disorders, even in young people.
-The problem with this is that when the body is artificially forced to rest, the natural regeneration for which our sleep is actually intended does not occur to its full extent.
-Therefore, the drugs are not a permanent solution to cure the person with the sleep problem.
+In modern medicine, sleeping pills that chemically interfere with the body's natural cycle and force it to sleep are already being used to alleviate sleep disorders, even in adolescents.
+The problem with this is that when the body is artificially forced to rest, the natural regeneration for which our sleep is actually intended does not take place to its full extent.
+Medication is therefore not a permanent solution for curing the person with the sleep problem.
 Chinese medicine, on the other hand, has been successfully approaching the sleep problem from a holistic point of view for thousands of years:

-In order to restore the natural sleep rhythm, the underlying imbalance of the body that triggers the disturbance must be eliminated.
-Blocked or overloaded energy pathways, known as meridians, are brought back into balance for this purpose by applying pressure to specific points on the body.
-To be able to help yourself with sleep disorders using this healing knowledge, you need to learn two things: how to find the blocked areas and what kind of pressure to apply.
+In order to restore the natural sleep rhythm, the underlying imbalance in the body that is causing the disorder must be eliminated.
+Blocked or overloaded energy pathways, known as meridians, are brought back into balance by applying pressure to certain parts of the body.
+To be able to use this healing knowledge to help yourself with sleep disorders, you need to learn two things: how to find the blocked areas and how to apply pressure.

 Acupressure to fall asleep: practical exercises and tips against sleep disorders